cerner/common-kafka/README.md

 ## Contribute

-You are more than welcome to Contribute to Common-Kafka.
+You are welcome to contribute to Common-Kafka.

 Read our [Contribution guidelines](CONTRIBUTING.md).